kmsholcomb/docs-rackspace/doc/style-guide/m-z-style-guidelines.rst

 Use the following guidelines for text in column headers:

--  Use :ref:`sentence-style-capitalization` in column headers.
+-  Use sentence-style capitalization in column headers.
 However, for words that are always uppercase or always lowercase, match that case.
 -  Use singular nouns for column headers, unless the context requires otherwise.